classroomgms/GamesHub/README.md

 - Google Classroom style **tab name**
 - Google Classroom style **icon**
 - Easy to use, just open and play
 - Open Source!
-So you can create your own Unblocked Games!
+So you can create your own Games Hub!

 ## Notes
 - This project use a lot of different website for the games, So some of them might not work/Blocked.